-Boiling water.
 Starting with boiling water makes this recipe faster to prepare.
 You can heat it in the microwave or kettle while you prepare the other ingredients.

-Unsalted butter.
 If you have been roasting meat in a pan or in the air fryer, you can substitute the fat from the pan.
-Use make sure you have around four tablespoons.
+You will need around four tablespoons.

-Onion powder.
 Adds richness to the flavor.
 If you don’t have onion powder, you can substitute garlic powder or leave it out.
-Alternatively you can fry some onions in the pan in a little oil before adding the butter and flour.
+Alternatively, you can fry some onions in the pan in a little oil before adding the butter and flour.

-Salt and pepper.
 You can adjust the amount of these ingredients to your taste preferences.
-They are added towards the end of the cooking time, so you can taste the gravy and add salt and pepper a little at a time until you have the balance just right.
+They are added towards the end of the cooking time.
+You should taste the gravy and add salt and pepper a little at a time until you have the balance just right.